Bishop Luffa School: Academic performance

 The school's admission policy is non-academically selective.
 In 2017, amongst co-educational State Secondaries, the school was rated the highest in West Sussex (4th overall) against the new 'Attainment 8' Key GCSE subject scores per pupil, including English, Maths, Sciences and Humanities.

 The (Oct 2008 and November/December 2022) Ofsted reports rated the school as uniformly "outstanding" across all metrics.

 In 2008 the school was praised by the Anglican schools inspectorate for its Christian religious character and met minimum standards.

 Houses

-Years 7 – 11 are split into 8 house groups, each named after former Bishops of Chichester:
+Years 7–11 are split into 8 house groups, each named after former Bishops of Chichester.
+The house Andrewes was previously Bell, changed in 2016 after sexual abuse allegations made against Bell, albeit subsequently rehabilitated.

-Andrewes – Green, Burrows – Blue, King – Pink, Otter – Purple, Ridgeway – Red, Sherborne – Black, Story – White and Wilson – Yellow.

-Andrewes was previously Bell which was changed in 2016 due to the fall of Bishop George Bell's reputation.